 Tip: See this post to learn more about retinol.
 It also includes a review of the retinol product I personally love and used before I got pregnant.

 What is also worth taking into consideration is that Bakuchiol has a very soothing effect on the skin.
 And this really sets it apart from Retinol.
-Bakuchiol could therefore be a very promising alternative for everyone having difficulties tolerating retinol.
-Even if you aren’t pregnant or breastfeeding.
+Bakuchiol can therefore be a very promising alternative for anyone who has difficulty tolerating retinol.
+Even if you are not pregnant or breastfeeding.